No products in the cart

-Kudos to the boards who have their leadership process functioning like a well-oiled machine.
+Kudos to any working board that has their leadership process functioning like a well-oiled machine.

 A mini S.W.O.T. analysis focused strictly on your “board building process” is an extremely helpful starting place.
 Consider the Strengths, Weaknesses, Opportunities, and Threats that the organization’s current board faces.

 What policies or procedures can your organization adopt to strengthen each of the following ten steps in the BOARD BUILDING process?

 1. Recruit new/qualified individuals.
 How do you know who to recruit?
 Do you have an ongoing board matrix that helps you learn who is on the board and who you need to be searching to fill seats?